| Last updated | 2 weeks ago |

 priority_locations: []

 Because all expedition unlocks are randomized, the player must specify at least one starting expedition.
 In this case, they're having Archipelago randomly pick one of their expeditions and add it as a starting item.
+If they fail to add a starting expedition, Archipelago will randomly choose any of the expeditions and add it.

 Because all gear items are randomized, the player must specify at least one starting gear item for each slot.
 In this case, they're having Archipelago randomly pick an item for each slot (melee, primary, special, and tool).
+If they fail to add staring gear, temporary gear will be added in-game, which will be lost as soon as gear is found.

 Death Link

-This mod integration supports Death Link, though it hasn't been tested.
+This integration supports Death Link, though it hasn't been tested.
 The settings for Death Link are not tied to the YAML config and can be changed at any time in the mod settings in-game.
 See there for more details on ways to punish yourself for others' mistakes.

 Energy Link

-Mod Support
+Modded Support